Please be kind to our team members if they remind you of our policy. We want to keep everyone safe.

 In outpatient areas of the hospital, such as therapy, visitor restrictions may be different as waiting areas are small, and we are enforcing social distancing measures.
 Thank you for understanding.

-ICU patients can only have 2 visitors at the bedside at a time.
-(2 other visitors may be in the lounge area).
+- ICU, Emergency Department and SurgiCare patients can only have two visitors at the bedside at a time. (two other visitors may be in the lounge area).

 UnityPoint Health COVID-19 Masking Policy